undefx/vecpy/README.md

 =====
 Other design goals of VecPy include *utility*, *flexibility*, and *efficiency*.

 VecPy aims to implement a sufficiently large feature set to be useful for meaningful, real-world applications.
-The following Python operators, functions, and constants are currently supported:
+Conditional operations within _if/elif/else_ branches and _while_ loops are fully implemented, and the following Python operators, functions, and constants are currently available:

   - **Operators**
     - Unary: +, -